-This document serves as a guide for IT personnel to help them understand the obligations laid out in Data and System Security Measures (www.nyu.edu/its/policies/sec_datasys.html).
+This document serves as a guide for IT personnel to help them understand the obligations set forth in the security Measures.

 Scope of these Guidelines

-The Data and Computer Security Policy (www.nyu.edu/its/policies/sec_compdata.html) requires that computers and data be protected in a manner appropriate to their level of importance.
+The Policy on Computer and Data Security requires that computers and data be protected in a manner appropriate to their level of importance.
 The Basic, Intermediate, Advanced, and Data Security Measures provide guidance on what safeguards are considered reasonable and appropriate for computer and data resources of each level of criticality.

 Statement/Description of the Guidelines

-The Security Measures are designed to provide resiliency against the current and rapidly changing threat landscape, and today includes complex and targeted attacks that are often focused on theft of data.
+The Security Measures are designed to provide resiliency against the current and rapidly changing threat landscape that changes rapidly, and today includes complex and targeted attacks that are often focused on theft of data.
 They are also designed to provide a sound foundation from which to address external compliance regulations, both legal and contractual, the number and complexity of which continue to grow at a rapid pace.
 The Measures have been created with consideration of industry best practices, external compliance requirements, and existing NYU policy.
 This document serves as a guide for IT personnel, to help them understand the obligations laid out in the Security Measures.
-Questions regarding this document should be sent to ITS Technology Security Services at firstname.lastname@example.org.
+Questions regarding this document should be sent to NYU IT Technology Security Services at email@example.com.